 All sharp edges, corrosion residue and weld splatter MUST be removed - defects must be "blunt".
-See the photos below for reference.

 Repair zone must be solvent wiped with ONLY Acetone, MEK or Toluene to remove all loose debris and liquid residue (such as oil or grease).
 Be sure to review appropriate SDS before use of solvent.